-The Organization for Faith and Community is organized to promote scientific research and the dissemination of information about the role faith plays in human wellbeing.
-Faith and Community is an interfaith collaboration between faith communities and Stephen F. Austin State University's Center For a Livable World.
-The organization will host its third conference on Friday, November 8, 2013.
+The Organization for Faith, Education, and Community is organized to promote scientific research and the dissemination of information about the role faith plays in human wellbeing.
+Faith, Education, and Community is an interfaith collaboration between faith communities and Stephen F. Austin State University's Center for a Livable World.
+Areas of emphasis include the role of faith and spirituality in:

 - Environmental sustainability